-Capability Standard Some Examples of Necessary Activities (Not all inclusive) Cognitive- Perception The ability to perceive events realistically, to think clearly and rationally, and to function appropriately in routine and stressful situations Identify changes in patient/client health status Handle multiple priorities in stressful situations Critical Thinking Critical thinking ability sufficient for sound clinical judgement Identify cause-effect relationships in clinical situations Develop plans of care Interpersonal Interpersonable abilities sufficient to interact appropriately with individuals, families and groups from a variety of social, emotional, cultural and intellectual backgrounds Establish rapport with patients/clients and colleagues Demonstrate high degree of patience Manage a variety of patient/client expressions (anger, fear, hostility) in a calm manner Communication Communication abilities in English sufficient for appropriate interaction with others in verbal and written form Read, understand, write and speak English competently Explain treatment procedures Initiate health teaching Document patient/client responses Validate responses/messages with others Mobility Ambulatory capability to sufficiently maintain a center of gravity when met with an opposing force as in lifting, supporting, and/or transferring a patient/client The ability to propel wheelchairs, stretchers, etc., alone or with assistance as available Motor Skills Gross and fine motor abilities sufficient to provide safe and effective care and documentation Position patients/clients Reach, manipulate, and operate equipment, instruments, supplies Electronic documentation/keyboarding Lift (for nursing lift 30 lbs.), carry, push and pull Perform CPR Hearing Auditory ability sufficient to monitor and assess, or document health needs Hears monitor alarms, emergency signals, ausculatory sounds, cries for help Hears telephone interactions/dictation Visual Visual ability sufficient for observation and assessment necessary in patient/client care, accurate color discrimination Observes patient/client responses Discriminates color changes Accurately reads measurement on patient/client related equipment Tactile Tactile ability sufficient for physical assessment, inclusive of size, shape, temperature and texture Performs palpation Performs functions of physical examination and/or those related to therapeutic intervention, e.g. insertion of a catheter Activity Tolerance The ability to tolerate lengthy periods of physical activity Move quickly and/or continuously Tolerate long periods of standing or sitting Environmental Ability to tolerate environmental stressors Adapt to rotating shifts Work with chemicals and detergents Tolerate exposure to fumes and odors Work in areas that are close and crowded Work in areas of potential physical violence
+Capability Standard Some Examples of Necessary Activities (Not all inclusive) Cognitive- Perception The ability to gather and interpret data and events, to think clearly and rationally, and to respond appropriately in routine and stressful situations.
+Identify changes in patient/client health status Handle multiple priorities in stressful situations Critical Thinking Utilize critical thinking to analyze the problem and devise effective plans to address the problem.
+Identify cause-effect relationships in clinical situations Develop plans of care as required Interpersonal Have interpersonal and collaborative abilities to interact appropriately with members of the healthcare team as well as individuals, families and groups.
+Demonstrate the ability to avoid barriers to positive interaction in relation to cultural and/or diversity differences.
+Establish rapport with patients/clients and members of the healthcare team Demonstrate a high level of patience and respect Respond to a variety of behaviors (anger, fear, hostility) in a calm manner Nonjudgmental behavior Communication Utilize communication strategies in English to communicate health information accurately and with legal and regulatory guidelines, upholding the strictest standards of confidentiality.
+Read, understand, write and speak English competently Communicate thoughts, ideas and action plans with clarity, using written, verbal and/or visual methods Explain treatment procedures Initiate health teaching Document patient/client responses Validate responses/messages with others Technology Literacy Demonstrate the ability to perform a variety of technological skills that are essential for providing safe patient care.
+Retrieve and document patient information using a variety of methods Employ communication technologies to coordinate confidential patient care Mobility Ambulatory capability to sufficiently maintain a center of gravity when met with an opposing force as in lifting, supporting, and/or transferring a patient/client.
+The ability to propel wheelchairs, stretchers, etc. alone or with assistance as available Motor Skills Gross and fine motor abilities to provide safe and effective care and documentation.
+Position patients/clients Reach, manipulate, and operate equipment, instruments and supplies Electronic documentation/keyboarding Lift, carry, push and pull Perform CPR Hearing Auditory ability to monitor and assess, or document health needs.
+Hears monitor alarms, emergency signals, ausculatory sounds, cries for help Visual Visual ability sufficient for observations and assessment necessary in patient/client care, accurate color discrimination.
+Observes patient/client responses Discriminates color changes Accurately reads measurement on patient client related equipment Tactile Tactile ability sufficient for physical assessment, inclusive of size, shape, temperature and texture.
+Performs palpation Performs functions of physical examination and/or those related to therapeutic intervention Activity Tolerance The ability to tolerate lengthy periods of physical activity.
+Move quickly and/or continuously Tolerate long periods of standing and/or sitting as required Environmental Ability to tolerate environmental stressors.
+Adapt to rotating shifts Work with chemicals and detergents Tolerate exposure to fumes and odors Work in areas that are close and crowded Work in areas of potential physical violence Work with patients with communicable diseases or conditions